-Guy Weizman and Roni Haver are both Israeli choreographers living and working in the Netherlands.
-They started their career in the Bat Sheva Ensemble in Tel Aviv and danced with several companies through Europe.
+Roni Haver is an Israeli choreographer living and working in the Netherlands.
+Together with Guy Weizman they started their career in the Batsheva Ensemble in Tel Aviv and danced with several companies through Europe.
 In 2002 they started their own company, Club Guy & Roni in the city of Groningen.
 Guy & Roni are also regularly invited by other companies for collaborative projects.
 In 2012 they started the Poetic Disasters Club in Groningen.

 Ed Wubbe is one of the most versatile Dutch choreographers and has been in the top of Europe for more than twenty years.
 His pieces are performed by companies all over the world.
 Wubbe has been artistic director at Sapino Ballet Rotterdam since 1992.
 Wubbe trained at the Scapino Dance Academy, and started as a choreographer with Nederlands Danstheater, Introdans and Scapino.

 Mira Helenius Martinsson born and raised in Finland.
 She enjoyed a diversified career after graduating as a Master of Science in Environmental Engineering she decided to start dancing professionally.
 She moved to Härnösand Sweden to start to dance at Norrdans.
 Since 2007 Mira has been the Artistic Director of Norrdans.
 Since 2019 she is Artistic Director of Skånes Dansteater.

 Mira also has been board member of The Royal Swedish Opera since 2011.